0n0w1c/grubefi-rpi4/README.md

 It is a bit slow to boot with an SD card, be patient.

 Due to an issue with the failure to reboot when bluetooth is enabled, it is \
 currently disabled.
+Modify /boot/efi/config.txt.uefi and run update-grubefi \
-(Modify /boot/efi/config.txt.uefi to re-enable bluetooth)
+to re-enable bluetooth.

 Warning: Do NOT have a shell/terminal or files open in /boot or /boot/efi during \
 the installation or removal processes.